fastoch/Networking/Transport_Layer.md

 For best performance, the MSS should be set small enough to avoid IP fragmentation, which can lead to excessive retransmissions
 if there's packet loss.

-**Path MTU discovery** is a standardized technique in computer networking for determining the MTU size on the network path between
+**Path MTU discovery** (PMTUD) is a standardized technique in computer networking for determining the MTU size on the network path
-two Internet Protocol hosts, usually with the goal of avoiding IP fragmentation.
+between two Internet Protocol hosts, usually with the goal of avoiding IP fragmentation.
-The sender and the receiver can automatically determine the MTU on a path between them.
+Thanks to PMTUD, the sender and the receiver can automatically determine the MTU on a path between them.
 And TCP will only put enough data into a single packet that fits that MTU, thus avoiding fragmentation of packets and the resulting
 overhead associated with fragmentation and the putting together of the IP fragments.